rhaz96/Beer-Case-Study/BeerAnalysis.md

 0.6706215
 ```

 At *r* = 0.67, this is indeed moderate, but not strong, positive correlation.
 The regression line illustrates that the variability may be changing along the prediction line (heteroscedasticity).
-This correlation does not prove causation as the relationship may be affected by other variables such as ingredients used, fermentation process, and marketing needs.
+This correlation does not show causation as the relationship may be affect by third variables such as ingredients used, fermentation process, and marketing needs.

 ### Integrating Beer Consumption